 - Increased risk of infections.

-- Patients may become more withdrawn, less active, less communicative, and possibly even more introspective during this time.
+- A person may become more withdrawn, less active, less communicative, and possibly even more introspective during this time.

 In this stage, the body is conserving energy and does not require as much nourishment.
-Rest assured that a lower intake of food and water generally does not cause pain or suffering.
+Although a decreased intake of food and water can be upsetting for families and caregivers, it is important to remember that it is not a sign that someone is in pain or suffering.

 To comfort your loved one, you can offer assistance with eating or drinking, however, the body shutting down hunger is a natural response.
 Avoid over-encouraging more food or drink.
 This may not necessarily improve their quality of life and can actually lead to physical distress.